LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ## Summary

-When my new Rails 8 apps were exposed to the world wide web and made readily available, the spam bot bullies attacked and incessantly to tried and knock my app's doors down.
+When my new Rails 8 apps were exposed to the world wide web and made readily available, the spam bot bullies attacked and incessantly tried to knock my apps' doors down.

-I responded by learning their tricks, implementing simple and well-advocated counter measures to avoid filling my database and email quota with their gibberish.
+I responded by learning their tricks, implementing simple and effective counter measures to avoid filling my database and email servers with their gibberish.

-The result; an app made of glimmering ruby-colored bricks that is now much less-penetrable by the evil robots of the web.
+The result; an app made of glimmering ruby-colored bricks made much less-penetrable by the evil robots of the web.

 ## Resources for anti-bot security